-Description of the Package: Computer-based approach described in early sections has been shown to be very effective as an engineering education tool.
-It allows student to learn engineering concepts, analyze data, produce formal technical reports and develop communication skills in reasonable time.
+Description of the Package:

+Computer-based approach described in early sections has been shown to be very effective as an engineering education tool.
+It allow student to learn engineering concepts, analyze data, produce formal technical reports and develop communication skills in reasonable time.

-In order to facilitate to students taking the metrology and quality control course understand the concepts of the subjects and their practical applications, a computer based educational package has been proposed.
-When building the package the steps shown in figure 1 have been followed; These are:
+In order to facilitate to students taking the quality control course understand the concepts of the subject and their practical applications, a computer based educational package has been proposed.
+Different steps have been followed when building the package: